Dog Gets Adopted But Doesn’t Want To Leave Her Best Friend

 Meet Lucy and Sully

-She hadn't intended to acquire two dogs, but she recognized how close Lucy and Sully were and knew they'd be heartbroken if they were separated.
-This wasn't a problem because Sully charmed Brinton as well.
+She hadn't intended to adopt two dogs, but she recognized how close Lucy and Sully were and knew they'd be heartbroken if they were separated.
+This wasn't a problem, as Sully charmed Brinton as well.

 “I fell in love right away.
-Besides, it was obvious Sully was looking to Lucy to show him what things were or weren’t okay, and I wouldn’t have had the heart to split them up.”
+Besides, it was obvious Sully was looking to Lucy to show him what was or wasn’t okay, and I wouldn’t have had the heart to split them up.”

 They were best friends at the shelter

-Both dogs were anxious in their new home and relied heavily on one another to get through the stressful transition.
+Both dogs were anxious in their new home and relied heavily on one another to navigate the stressful transition.

 “The same way they feed off of each other’s excitement, they also fed off of each other’s growing comfort,” Brinton explained.